-The Consumer Financial Protection Bureau is ready to ease up on certain Gramm-Leach-Bliley online privacy rules for financial institutions that stop sharing customer data with third-party vendors.
+The Consumer Financial Protection Bureau is ready to ease up on certain Gramm-Leach-Bliley financial privacy rules for companies that don’t share customer data with third-party vendors.

-The current rule: financial institutions that share customer data with third-party vendors must send annual hard-copy mailers (via snail mail) explaining which third-party vendors partner with your financial institution.
-The mailer is also supposed to include information on how customers can opt-out of certain 3-party sharing relationships.
+The current rule: financial institutions that share customer data with third-party vendors must send annual hard-copy mailers (via snail mail) delineating with which third-party vendors you partner, and how.
+The mailer must also include information on how customers can opt-out of certain third-party sharing relationships.

 This proposal is not a done deal.
 In fact, it’s only the beginning.
-The bureau is currently accepting comments on the proposal, after which they will review the submissions and consider any necessary proposal changes.
+The bureau is currently accepting comments, after which they will review the submissions and consider any necessary proposal changes.

 Kelly / Warner Law works with all manners of finance firms – from individual Forex traders to small credit unions.
-If you’re a finance firm or business looking for legal counsel, get in touch.
+If you’re a finance firm or business looking for legal counsel, let’s talk.